Imitative learning: Imitative learning in humans

 Imitative learning has been well documented in humans; they are often used as a comparison group in studies of imitative learning in primates.
 A study by Horner and Whiten compared the actions of (non-encultured) chimpanzees to human children and found that the children over-imitated actions beyond necessity.
-In the study, children and chimpanzees between the ages of 3-4 were shown a series of actions to open an opaque puzzle box with a reward inside.
+In the study, children and chimpanzees between the ages of 3 and 4 were shown a series of actions to open an opaque puzzle box with a reward inside.
 Two of the actions were necessary to open the box, but one was not, however this was not known by the subjects.
 A demonstrator performed all three actions to open the box, after which both the chimpanzees and the children attempted the task.
 Both the children and the chimpanzees copied all three of the behaviours and received the reward inside of the box.
 The next phase of the study involved a transparent box instead of the opaque box.
 Due to the transparency of this box, it could clearly be seen that one of the three actions was not necessary to receive the reward.
 The chimpanzees did not perform the unnecessary action and only performed the two actions necessary to achieve the desired goal.
 The young children imitated all three actions, despite the fact that they could have selectively ignored irrelevant actions.